ooodummy/renderer/README.md

       - Instead of cramping a bunch of rectangles in and checking for intersections and all that it's probably best to make it just keep getting taller and having its width be the maximum glyph width in either axis.
 This may waste a little of memory but should make essentially no difference other than not requiring some algorithm to layout.
-      - Is drawing multiple textures in a singular draw call possible when using a texture atlas thanks to UVs?
+      - Is drawing multiple textures in a singular decorate call possible when using a texture atlas thanks to UVs?
 And how does UV mapping work when using an atlas?
   - [ ] Font glyph bitmap/texture creation with minimal binary footprint potentially taking GDI code or using something like FW1.
 Freetype is nice, but it's size ups the binary from less than 100kb to 1mb.